 - Long star trails: 30min - 4h.

-Normally, once you have decided the aperture and shutter speed settings, you use the ISO to balance the exposure.
+Normally, once you have decided the aperture and shutter speed settings, you use the ISO to balance the lightness.

-Of course, be careful with the noise levels produced by the sensor of your camera because the higher the ISO, the more noise the image has.
+Of course, be careful with the noise levels produced by lower exposures because the higher the ISO, the lower exposure you'll be using.

 Cheat sheet of the aperture, shutter speed and ISO effects

 Since a picture is worth a thousand words, here's a summary of the effects that you should take into account when deciding the aperture, shutter speed and ISO settings.